6 Tips for Effectively Managing Remote Workers

 3. Be spontaneous

 It’s our nature to engage.
 In the office, people drop by to ask a question, chat while making coffee in the break room, and spend the first few minutes of a meeting sharing weekend plans.
 There is structured and unstructured contact and as the manager, you should engage in unstructured contact with your team.
-Instead of always emailing remote employees, or only having phone calls for 1:1s or project meetings, try just doing a daily check in by phone, IM or video call.
-Consider the kind of engagement you have in an office environment and consider how you can use technology to recreate it in a virtual world.
+Instead of always emailing remote employees, or only having phone calls for 1:1s or project meetings, try a casual a daily check in by phone, IM or video call.
+Consider the kind of engagement you have in an office environment and how you can use technology to recreate it in a virtual world.

 4. Pay attention